IWCF DRILLING WELL CONTROL – LEVEL 2

-This online IWCF Level 2 well control course is intended for any drilling personnel interested in understanding the basics of drilling and well control.
+This online IWCF Level 2 Drilling Well Control and Well Intervention Pressure Control course is intended for any drilling personnel interested in understanding the basics of drilling and well control.
 The course is designed for the IWCF Level 2 Introductory curriculum, and students will receive an IWCF certificate.

 The price below includes just access to the online course.
 To get an IWCF certificate, you must take a in-person proctored exam at an IWCF center.
 You can contact an IWCF center near you to schedule the exam after you complete the online course.